tammam-alsoleman/Chat_APP_BACKEND/README.md

 # Chat App Backend

 ## Description
-This project is the backend for a chat application that supports video and audio calls using WebRTC and message/file transmission using Socket.IO.
+This project is the backend for a chat application that supports video and audio calls using WebRTC and message transmission using Socket.IO.
 The backend is built with Node.js and includes several key services:
 - **Signaling Server**: Manages signaling messages to initialize WebRTC connections.
 - **Presence Service**: Tracks user presence.
 - **Database Communication Service**: Handles communication with the database, including endpoints for various operations.